 Business Failure is never at the top of your mind when chasing your Startup Dreams!
 Starting a business is exciting and rewarding, from naming your business, setting up the website, meeting that first potential client, and reaching your first R1 million in sales.
 It seems every step is a milestone.
-But not all businesses succeed, and closing down a business is a reality.
+But not all businesses succeed, and closing a business is a reality.

 The failure rate varies.
-Some reports say 50% of businesses do not make it in the 1st year, and others say 6 out of 10 businesses shut down in the first two years, and up to 80% of companies do not make it after five years.
+Some reports say 50% of businesses do not make it in the first year, others say 6 out of 10 businesses shut down in the first two years, and up to 80% of companies do not make it after five years.
 Yet, despite these reports and statistics, we don’t talk enough about closing down the business.
 It seems this stage of the life of a business is something most entrepreneurs, managers, and executives would rather avoid and hope to fade away.

 This article will examine the hard truths of why businesses close and explore alternatives to closing down a business.